Are You At Your Wits End Parenting Your Young Child?

 You may eventually be able to figure out what’s going on for your child on your own.
 However, it always helps to get another perspective and some extra support as you grapple with new challenges.
 You can learn new strategies, tools and skills that can make a big difference right away and in the future.
 Your BPS therapist can also help to determine if your child’s behaviors are within the range of normal.
 If not, identifying and addressing issues early can prevent a whole host of other problems from occurring as your child enters into new stages of development.

 My child is so young.
 Is therapy really helpful/necessary at this age?

 At this age, therapy is often more about providing family support and helping parents to understand what’s going on with their child than it is about individual child therapy.
 If you have concerns about your child, your BPS therapist can help you develop the skills to work through issues, learn new ways to connect with your child and help you build a stronger relationship.
 Getting help with issues now can prepare you on what to expect and to be better equipped to handle new challenges as they arise.

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan will work with you to determine what your child’s specific issues are and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We will work with you to determine what your child’s specific issues are and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.